Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 obtain recognition of exemption.
 In this event, you should submit information

-of churches, religious order or religious organization that is an integral part
+convention of churches, religious order or religious organization that is an

 church.